djaiss/mapsicon/README.md

 ## Introduction

-Mapsicon is a free collection of maps for every country in the world, available in 11 different sizes, from 16x16 pixels to 512x512 pixels.
+Mapsicon is a free collection of maps for nearly every country in the world, available in 11 different sizes, ranging from 16x16 pixels to 1024x1024 pixels, as well as `.svg` format.
+Those _maps_ are intented to serve as nice placeholders or illustations in your project - they do not replace real or extremely precise maps and they have no ambition to do so.

 ## Technical information

 Icons are in PNG-8 bits with alpha transparency (basically, the background is transparent) and are in a black (#000) color.
-If you need them with a specific color, we can provide it to you in 48 hours for a fixed amount.
-Contact me for more information.

 ## Optimization of the images